GSI's Seminary Environmental Certification Program is one of a kind.

 Christian Theological Seminary*

 Christian Theological Seminary in Indianapolis, IN, is an ecumenical Christian theological institution.
-The school has nurtured ecological care in theological education through several course offerings, including “Christianity and Ecology,” as well as a contextual study opportunity in Appalachia.
+The school has nurtured ecological care in theological education through several course offerings, through courses taught by Dr. Marti Steussy and Dr. Carol Johnston, as well as a contextual study opportunity in Appalachia, offered by Dr. Suzanne Coyle.
 Dr. Robert Saler has published articles on environmental theology, while Dr. Carol Johnston, a long-time eco-theological leader in the Presbyterian Church (USA), has also published numerous books and articles and lectured internationally on religion and ecology.
-Dr. Felicity Kelcourse has spoken in support of conserving Crow school Hill North Woods, a 30 acre pre-settlement remnant forest near the seminary that is threatened with deforestation.Christian Theological Seminary*
+Dr. Felicity Kelcourse has supported community efforts to preserve Crown Hill a 30 acre pre-settlement remnant forest near the seminary that is threatened with deforestation.Christian Theological Seminary*

 Claremont School of Theology